captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 And it would mean that she felt sorry for me.
 ---
-And I don't really know what it means
+And I don’t really know what it means
 ---
 when a lesbian person says that to me
 ---
-because I haven't ever really
+because I haven’t ever really
 ---
 known any lesbian people before,
 ---
-except for...
+except for…
 ---
 ## ROBYN:
-Your son's girlfriend.
+Your son’s girlfriend.
 ---
 ## SHARON:
 Right.